status-im/keycard-go/cmd/status-hardware-wallet/README.md

 # status-hardware-wallet

-`status-hardware-wallet` is a command line tool you can use to initialize a [Status Hardware Wallet](https://github.com/status-im/hardware-wallet).
+`status-hardware-wallet` is a command line tool you can use to initialize a smartcard with the [Status Hardware Wallet](https://github.com/status-im/hardware-wallet).

 ## Installation